woleet/woleet-backendkit/README.md

 `/signature` let **you** (and only you) sign a hash.

+`/documentation` exposes the swagger ui for the api (the "/signature" endpoint is not displayed if `signaturePort` is set).

 ### Prerequisites

 In order to run this server you will need: